-Inside: Is it really possible to lose weight while breastfeeding?
+Inside: Is it really possible to lose weight while breastfeeding without affecting your milk supply?
 All I can tell you is my own story – how I combined Trim Healthy Mama and MommaStrong to lose forty pounds over the course of a year after giving birth.
-And I did it while breastfeeding, too.
+And I did it while successfully breastfeeding, too.

 I’ve avoided sharing my story about how I lost the baby weight for months now.

 Dieting, exercise and losing the baby weight are some of my least favorite things to talk about because of how sensitive these topics can be.

 But so many have asked me how I lost the baby weight (while breastfeeding), that I knew it was time to share my postpartum weight loss journey.

 How did I lose almost 40 pounds after my first pregnancy?
 More importantly, how have I kept that weight off?

 So How Do I Lose Weight While Breastfeeding Without Affecting Your Milk Supply?
 (Me: 4 Weeks Postpartum)

 I’m 4 weeks postpartum, sitting on the couch with my sweet husband watching TV.

 All I can think about is how big my legs look, how flabby my tummy is under HIS shirt because mine are still too small, and how badly I want to “get my body back.”

 So, I started searching on Pinterest, “lose baby weight”.
 The search results devastated me.